CEMeNT-PSAAP/MCDC/docs/source/user/cpu.rst

     python input.py --mode=numba

 When running in Numba mode a significant amount of time is taken compiling Python functions to performant binaries.
-Only functions used in a specific simulation will be compiled.
+Only the functions used in a specific simulation will be compiled.
-These binaries will be cached meaning that in subsequent runs of the same simulation the compilation step can be avoided.
+These binaries will be cached, meaning that in subsequent runs of the same simulation the compilation step can be avoided.
-The cache can be used as an effective ahead of time compilation scheme where binaries can be compiled once and shared between machines.
+The cache can be used as an effective ahead-of-time compilation scheme where binaries can be compiled once and shared between machines.
 For more information on caching see :ref:`Caching` and `Numba Caching <https://numba.readthedocs.io/en/stable/developer/caching.html>`_.

 MC/DC also has the ability to run Numba in a debugging mode.